duckafire/html.js/README.md

 > [!TIP]
 > Run [example.html][example-html] (in your browser) to see how all these work.

+### Adding your self tags

+It also is possible to add yourself customized tags to the library, to do this it is necessary to use this function:

+* `void htmljs_add_custom_tag(tag: string, [isNoContainer: boolean = false], [force: boolean = false])`
+	* `tag`: will be saved, by the library, as a valid HTML tag.
+	* `isNoContainer`: specifics if the tag is a *no-container* or not.
+	* `force`: indicates that the addition of the tag must to be forced or not.

+> [!NOTE]
+> If `!force` and `tag` already was saved an error will occur.

+It save the tag name in a library list, that it is used during the tag validations, what it avoid that the using of the customized tag throw an error.

 ### Special properties

 In addition of the *common element properties*, the `htmlProperties` support the